Retirement Retired Life

 One of the biggest issues you may be concerned with is what will happen if you outlive the money you saved.

-You should enjoy the extra cash you saved for retirement, but you’ll also want to be prudent about how you spend your money each year.
+You should enjoy the extra cash you saved for retirement, but you'll also want to be smart about how you spend your money each year.

-Consider following the rule of 4%, which says you can safely withdraw 4% of your retirement savings each year to still have enough to enjoy during your retirement years.
+Consider following the rule of 4%, which says you can safely withdraw 4% of your retirement savings each year, with an adjustment for inflation, to still have enough to enjoy during your retirement years.

 Bottom line